 Update 8/3/15: Charlotte will be spayed in two weeks.
 She will be interviewing her new family once she recovers from spay surgery.

 Update 8/29/15: Charlotte picked out her new family this weekend!
 Congrats Charlotte and Sullivan family!

 We can’t do this alone.
 It takes a team and relationships with people who love bulldogs and want to help the breed.
-With support from our generous partners and sponsors, Georgia English Bulldog Rescue has rescued more than 90 dogs in 2020 alone with veterinary costs exceeding $155,000.
+With support from our generous partners and sponsors, Georgia English Bulldog Rescue has rescued more than 1,075 dogs since the Rescue began in 2009.

 We won’t fill your inbox, or hand off your information to anyone else, but we would like to keep you current on the latest GEBR news and events.
 Will you subscribe to our newsletter and see how active a band of bulldog rescue volunteers and sponsors can be?